dhanush17-tech/cdn-worker/readme.md

 # Cloudflare Worker CDN

-## Description
-This repository contains the code for a Cloudflare Worker that implements a Content Delivery Network (CDN) using Cloudflare's Workers KV storage.
+ A Cloudflare Worker that implements a Content Delivery Network (CDN) using Cloudflare's Workers KV storage.
 It is designed to handle the upload and retrieval of media files, such as images and videos.

 ## Features
 - **File Upload**: Supports uploading images and videos via POST requests.